Jury: Italy

-New Zealand

-Juries are used in all trials involving Category 4 offences such as treason, murder and manslaughter, although in exceptional circumstances a judge-alone trial may be ordered.
-At the option of the defendant, juries may be used in trials involving Category 3 offences, that is, offences where the maximum penalty available is two years' imprisonment or greater.
-In civil cases, juries are only used in cases of defamation, false imprisonment and malicious prosecution.
-Juries must initially try to reach a unanimous verdict, but if one cannot be reached in a reasonable timeframe, the judge may accept a majority verdict of all-but-one (i.e. 11–1 or 10–1) in criminal cases and three-quarters (i.e. 9–3 or 9–2) in civil cases.

 Norway

 Juries existed in Norway as early as the year 800, and perhaps even earlier.
 They brought the jury system to England and Scotland.
 Juries were phased out as late as the 17th century, when Norway's central government was in Copenhagen, Denmark.
 Though Norway and Denmark had different legal systems throughout their personal union (1387–1536), and later under the governmental union (1536–1814), there was attempt to harmonize the legal systems of the two countries.
 Even if juries were abolished, the layman continued to play an important role in the legal system throughout in Norway.